TrystonPerry/bubble.js/README.md

 * (Optional) bubble.css
 * (Optional) index.html

-There is a CDN available if you dont' want to download or change any settings.
+There is a CDN available if you don't want to download or change any settings.
 * Regular (Recommended)

   `<script src="https://www.trystonperry.com/bubble.js/dl/bubble.js"></script>`